viqizevic/cracko/README.md

 # cracko

-A code-breaking game in Ruby
+A code-breaking game in Ruby.

+Like Mastermind, but with numbers 1, ..., 9.